Studio showcases local art talent | Local | Journal Gazette

 PAUL WYCHE | The Journal Gazette

-On this dreary, rainy December day John Kelty didn't expect an avalanche of art lovers viewing his work.
+On the rainy December day, John Kelty didn’t expect an avalanche of art lovers viewing his work.

-"It's not nice to walk around in, but it works really well for painting," said the 57-year-old watercolors artist who displayed his wares along with others during an open studio event Saturday at Art05 Studios in Fort Wayne.
+“It’s not nice to walk around in, but it works really well for painting,” said the 57-year-old watercolor artist, who displayed his wares during an open studio Saturday at Art05 Studios, inside Reclaimed Fort Wayne, 1514 St. Joseph Blvd.

 “We weren’t expecting a lot of people.”

-Even so, those who braved the elements on Saturday were treated to works in oils, acrylics, watercolor, mixed-media and other forms.
+Attendees were treated Saturday to works in oils, acrylics, watercolor, mixed-media and other forms.

-Kelty said parting with his creations is sometimes tough, but it is after all why he's in the business.
-The city native said he once sold a painting for $1,200.
+Kelty said parting with his creations can be tough, but that’s why he’s in the business.
+The Fort Wayne native said he once sold a painting for $1,200.

 “A friend kidded me that I’d sell a painting of my own grandmother,” he chuckled.